 The sale of liquor without a licence is prohibited.
-Clubs need to contact Liquor Control Victoria to apply for a licence and are required to provide a copy of their liquor licence with application.
+Clubs need to contact the Victorian Commission for Gambling and Liquor Regulation to apply for a licence and are required to provide a copy of their liquor licence with application.

 Council will only support applications that observe the following times and conditions: